 Fees are payable for dividing fences applications.
 View our fees and charges.

-To apply to NCAT about a dividing fences dispute, a Fencing Notice must have been served by you or your neighbout at least one month earlier.
+To apply to NCAT about a dividing fences dispute, a Fencing Notice must have been served by you or your neighbour at least one month earlier.

 Do you or the owner of your neighbouring property live in a different State?
 Check if you matter is affected by federal jurisdiction.

-NCAT can make a range of orders in dividing fence disputes, such as:
+NCAT can make a range of orders in dividing fence disputes.
+These include: